branheim/kanri_for_vsc/README.md

 4. **Consider Accessibility**: Ensure inclusive user experience
 5. **Plan for Scale**: Design with future feature additions in mind

-## 📄 License

-MIT License - See LICENSE file for details

 ---

-**Note**: This scaffold prioritizes educational value and maintainability over minimal code size.
+**Note**: This extension prioritizes functionality and maintainability.
 Every component is thoroughly documented to facilitate learning and future development.